Cycling the Danube River Path — Planning Guide

 Budget vs Guided Tour Costs — Actual Numbers

-Let me put some real figures down because this is where independent touring either convinces you or loses you.
+Let me put real figures down because this is where independent touring either convinces you or loses you.

 But here’s what the same trip costs going independently: